Skip to content

 The full review

 Bloc Off pairs 8% PMD with lemon eucalyptus and cedarwood oils and backs itself with a bite-through guarantee, but it still lands a not recommended, and the core problem is regulatory.
 PMD at 8% is not eligible for the FIFRA 25(b) exemption, so selling it without EPA registration is potentially noncompliant.
-The formula models 1 to 3 hours of complete mosquito protection and about 0.5 to 2 hours against ticks, real coverage for a short stretch outdoors, and transparency is the top pillar on full active disclosure.
-Two strong audited claims sit against two unsupported ones, which holds the evidence pillar back, while safety reflects PMD sensitization risk, an under-3 warning, and a pregnancy caution.
-The 6+ hours figure measures repellency rather than bite-free time, and the labeled 5.5-hour reapply interval is an overpromise against its real protection.
+The formula models 1 to 3 hours of complete mosquito protection and 2 to 3 hours against ticks, real coverage for a short stretch outdoors, and transparency is the top pillar on full active disclosure.
+Two strong audited claims sit against two unsupported ones, holding the evidence pillar back, while safety reflects PMD sensitization risk, an under-3 warning, and a pregnancy caution.
+The 6+ hours figure measures repellency, and the labeled 5.5-hour reapply interval is an overpromise against its real protection.

 Scorecard